Contemporary science issues

 - Safety of personal electromagnetic devices, for example, WiFi and mobile phone links to cancer

 - Effects of exposure to ‘blue light’ emitted by electronics and energy-efficient light bulbs

 Sourcing contemporary science issues

-Contemporary psychological issues, discussions, reports, research and debates are accessible through the media or the internet.
-In particular, access to up-to-date information enables selection of topics for the student-directed research investigation in Unit 1 Area of Study 3 and background research into the practical investigations in Unit 2 and across Units 3 and 4.
-Teachers may also adapt research scenarios and reports to create assessment tasks (see suggested approaches to assessment tasks), for example analysis of data including generalisations and conclusions, evaluation of research, media analysis/response or a reflective blog/learning journal in response to an issue, where students are expected to apply their understanding of psychological concepts in unfamiliar situations.
-Although original psychological research reports are accessible, many require subscription and most are written for a research audience.
-For secondary school purposes, teachers and students may access reports, videos and summaries of contemporary psychological research and expert commentary through popular science journals (for example, Cosmos) and online science media outlets where areas of interest can be filtered (for example Australian Science, ScienceAlert and Science Daily).
+Suggested approaches to assessment tasks), for example data analysis, explanation or evaluation of a device or physical model, media analysis/response or a reflective blog/learning journal in response to an issue, where students are expected to apply their understanding of physics concepts in unfamiliar situations.
+Although original physics research reports are accessible, many require subscription and most are written for a research audience.
+For secondary school purposes, teachers and students may access reports, videos and summaries of contemporary physics research and expert commentary through popular science journals (for example, Cosmos), online general interest resources such as The Conversation and science media outlets where areas of interest can be filtered (for example